pizzakeju/Anigame-Sniper-Gen-3/README.md

 <br/>

 - Download the codes as zip file or,
-- Clone this repo or,
+- Clone this repo to your local machine
-- Fork this repo or,
-- Just copy the codes

 </details>